prernaadvani/whatsprernacooking/_posts/2020-12-18-chocolate-espresso-pavlova.md

 _For the cream:_

-* 4 oz espresso mascarpone cheese (1/2 a standard 8 oz container)
+* 4 oz espresso mascarpone cheese (1/2 of a standard 8 oz container)
   - ![_config.yml]({{ site.baseurl }}/images/pavlova/pavlova 5.png)
   - Alternatively, you can use regular mascarpone and add 1/4 cup brewed espresso.
 * 1/2 cup heavy cream